Activities to Improve Quality

 Epson aims to develop people who are able to identify and address the root causes of problems so that we can produce and sell products and services that exceed customer expectations.

 The entire Epson Group participates in continuous improvement activities.
 Called "E-Kaizen" at Epson, these activities are used by both teams and individuals to solve problems.

-Epson holds an annual Worldwide Team Presentations conference at which the best teams from each of four blocs (Japan, China, Southeast Asia, and Europe/America) present the results of their kaizen activities.
-Their accomplishments are judged, and the teams that report the most outstanding accomplishments are recognized with awards.
-In addition to sharing kaizen presentations within each bloc, Epson reports best activities in the company newsletter and on the company intranet to motivate other to learn and make their own improvements.
+Epson holds an annual Worldwide Team Presentations conference at which the best teams from each of four blocs (Japan, China, Southeast Asia, and Europe/ America) present the results of their kaizen activities.
+The teams' accomplishments are judged, and the ones that report the most outstanding accomplishments are recognized with awards.
+In addition to sharing kaizen presentations within each bloc, Epson reports best activities in the company newsletter and on the company intranet to motivate others to learn and make their own improvements.

 Activities to Raise Awareness